Indicative conditionals: from three to four values: Introduction

 \subsection{Background}

-By \textit{indicative conditionals} we understand the simplest conditional statements from natural speech -- assumed, without loss of generality, to be of the form if-then -- that are concerned with what could be true.
-Accordingly, they ought to be distinguished from \textit{counterfactuals}, which deal with situations that are, from the outset, not possible.
-The classical example that illustrates such difference is the following: `if Lee Harvey-Oswald didn’t shoot JFK, someone else did' consists in an indicative conditional while `if Lee Harvey-Oswald had not shot JFK, someone else would have' is a counterfactual statement.
-One is clearly committed to the truth of the former sentence while, at the same time, may reject the latter (if, say, the speaker is not fond of theories involving the CIA or the KGB). \\
+By \textit{indicative conditionals} we understand the simplest if-then statements employed in natural language, which are concerned with what could be true.
+They ought therefore to be distinguished from \textit{counterfactuals}, which deal with situations that are not possible from the outset.
+A classical example that illustrates such difference is provided by \emph{Adams' pair}: `if Lee Harvey-Oswald didn’t shoot JFK, someone else did' is an example of an indicative conditional, while `if Lee Harvey-Oswald had not shot JFK, someone else would have' is a counterfactual statement.
+One is clearly committed to the truth of the former sentence while, at the same time, may reject the latter (if, say, the speaker is not fond of theories involving the CIA or the KGB).
+In short, both kinds of conditional statements do not exclusively differ syntactically (say, in their grammatical mood): we may say that indicative conditionals have \emph{epistemological} flavor, while counterfactuals bear a more \emph{metaphysical} one~\cite{khoo}. \\

-Much has been said regarding the formalization of indicative conditionals (see, e.g. \cite{egre20211,egre20212} for a survey).
-Here, we will exclusively deal with the \textit{logical} trend, which seeks to understand the indicative conditional as a logical connective $\varphi \to \psi$ (be it or not truth-functional), in contrast with the \textit{probabilistic} one, centered in the study of degrees of assertability.
-In classical logic, $\varphi \to \psi$ is identified with the material conditional $\varphi \supset \psi$ and, thus, deemed as equivalent to $\neg \varphi \lor \psi$.
-However, one can raise several objections against this analysis, notoriously in cases in which the antecedent is false.
-In these situations it seems that, while the material conditional is vacuously true, it fails to be informative.
-Hence, one may intuitively speak of a semantic \textit{gap}, i.e. one can regard such statements as lacking a definite truth-value.
-This approach can be traced back at least to Reichenbach (1935), De Finetti (1936), and Quine (1950) (again, see, e.g., \cite{egre20211,egre20212,wollic}). \\
+The literature on the possible formalizations of indicative conditionals is quite vast (see, e.g. \cite{egre20211,egre20212} for a survey).
+Here, we will exclusively deal with the trend that seeks to understand the indicative conditional as a truth-functional logical connective $\varphi \to \psi$, in contrast with the \textit{intensional} one, which gives up truth-functionality (see, e.g., \cite{sprenger}).
+In classical logic, $\varphi \to \psi$ is identified with the \emph{material conditional} and is thus deemed equivalent to the (bivalent) disjunction $\neg \varphi \lor \psi$: `if $\varphi$ then $\psi$' is then false in case $\varphi$ is true and $\psi$ is false, and it is true otherwise.
+Leaving aside the famous paradoxes of material implication (see, e.g. \cite{egre20211}), several objections may be raised against this analysis, especially in cases in which the antecedent is false\footnote{Note how, in this very same way, the material conditional analysis trivializes counterfactual statements and, in particular, the distinction illustrated by Adam's pair.}.